ablanco1950/road_sign_text_recognition/README.md

 https://www.pexels.com/video/road-trip-4434242/

-Where there are more videos that can be used for testing (changing the assignment instruction 18)
+Where there are more videos (free download) that can be used for testing (changing the assignment instruction 18)

 Observations.